-Without a doubt, Yale possesses the boldest of any Cape hole in North America.
-Off the tee players are faced with a dramatic fairway landform that marks the ideal approach position for the 2nd.
-The right portion of the fairway has a hogsback feature that will repel shots too far right down into a valley.
-If a player can find the top of this ridge they will have the ideal angle to the angled green.
-Missing left into the some 20′ deep bunkers is a certain bogey and bailing right leaves a devilishly fast shot towards the hole.
-The 2nd green runs slightly away from players.
+The 2nd hole at Yale is the boldest of any Cape hole in North America.
+Off the tee players are faced with a dramatic fairway landform that marks the ideal position for an approach.
+The right portion of the fairway uses a hogsback feature to repel shots too far right down into a valley.
+Players who reach the top of the ridge are rewarded with an ideal view into the angled green.
+Any miss left into the 20′ deep bunkers are certain bogeys and bailing right leaves a devilishly fast shot towards the hole.
 All of these ingredients make the 2nd at Yale one of the greatest holes in golf.

 Shoreacres – 2nd – 346 yards

 A beautiful short cape hole at Seth Raynor’s Chicago gem, the second is one of my favorite holes in golf.
-The water hazard here is a creek that cuts down the left side and eventually behind the green.
-The left side of the fairway has a sharp slope that can kick an over-aggressive shot into the creek.
-I typically play this hole by drawing a 3-iron off the left side of the right fairway bunker leaving a wedge shot to the challenging green.
-The approach shot is a nervy one when the pin is on the left or back of the green which brings the creek into play.
-The green is large but undulated making long putts difficult.
+The water hazard here is a creek that cuts down the left side of the fairway and behind the green.
+The also fairway uses a sharp slope on the left that can kick an overaggressive shot into the creek.
+I typically play this hole by drawing a 3-iron off the right fairway bunker to leave a wedge shot to the challenging green.
+The approach is a nervy one when the pin is on the left or back of the green as the creek is very much in play.
+The green is large and undulated, making long putts difficult.